scala notes

 scala has two namespaces:

-1. values(fields, methods, package, and singleton objects)
+1. values(fields, methods, package, and singleton objects)types(class and trait names)

 so you could overriding a parameterless method with a field.